are due before the first game. Please be prompt. Women may

 for that game.

-Protect the Pitcher league rules in 2017 may be added as approved by
+Protect the Pitcher league rules in 2018 may be added only if they

 40. The height limits on a pitch are 6 feet to 10 feet.